-There is of course nothing very original about trying to make a new violin look old.
+There is nothing very original about trying to make a new violin look old.
 Makers going back to Vuillaume and beyond have built careers on it.
-Still, there is within my profession a deeply-rooted ambivalence toward the practice.
+Still, there is within the profession a deeply-rooted ambivalence toward the practice.
 It shows itself in raised eyebrows, in the shaking of expert heads, in website arias about “faking” and “artificial aging.”
 It is articulated more clearly in the rule-books of competitions.
 While both “antiqued and pristine instruments” are admitted into the Violin Society of America competitions, the Cremona Triennale disallows “artificial antiquing of the wood or varnish.”
 The 1st China International Violin Making Competition forbids an “antique effect.”
 The Mittenwald International excludes instruments that have been “aged artificially or imitated.”

 Violin-makers typically use the word “antique” as a verb.
 To antique an instrument is to shade, wear, chip, scratch, dent, or otherwise distress the varnish and underlying wood so as to give the appearance of age.
 Some makers do it.
 Others do not.
 The do-nots tend to claim the moral high ground.
 They build honest, unashamedly new instruments, and they count among their numbers all the Italian makers from Andrea Amati to J.B Guadagnini.
 “The ignorant,” wrote Simone Sacconi, “remain more in awe of the back of a Stradivari instrument worn away, than [one] whose varnish is intact.”
 A violin should at least start off with crisply-cut edges, sharp corners, and a uniform coat of varnish.
 Time, playing, and restoration will do the rest.